scribe-security/docs/docs/integrating-scribe/valint/configure/attestations.md

 `oci-repo` setting indicates the location in a registry under which the evidence are stored.
 It must be a dedicated location in a OCI registry. for example, `scribesecurity.jfrog.io/my_docker-registry/evidence`.

 In order to successfully upload evidence to an OCI registry you need to be logged in to the registry with write permission.
-In the example above, you need to use the command 'docker login scribesecurity.jfrog.io'.
+In the example above, you need to use the command `docker login scribesecurity.jfrog.io`.

 Default config,
 ```